Plugins

 Use hooks to extend the editor's behavior

-You can use the hooks provided by the quill-next-react
+You can use the hooks provided by the quill-next-react package to extend the editor's behavior.

 Example: Notion-like Toolbar